Indian Telly Awards

-The Indian Telly Awards is an annual award for excellence both on-screen and behind-the-scenes of Hindi-language television.
-Conceptualised and created by Anil Wanvari, the founder, CEO of media and services group, indiantelevision.com, they are in their 12th edition currently.
-Wanvari is also on the board of the International Academy of Television Arts and Sciences (which runs the International Emmy Awards), and has been a semi-final judging host for the awards since 2006.
+The Indian Telly Awards is an annual awards ceremony that honors excellence of Hindi-language television.
+It was conceptualised and created by Anil Wanvari.

-The awards for Indian television are given in several categories such as best programme or series in a specific genre, most popular actors and awards for technical roles such as writers and directors.
-The awards are currently managed by a division within indiantelevision.com called ITV2.0 Productions.

 History

 For the first three years, The Indian Telly Awards were aired on Indian Hindi general entertainment channel Star Plus (2001–2003).

 From 2004 to 2009, Sony Entertainment Television was the home of The Indian Telly Awards with the channel commissioning Indiantelevision.com to produce it and acquiring the content to air on its channel Sony.
 Since its 10th edition, the awards ceremony moved to Viacom 18 Hindi general entertainment channel Colors TV. &TV took over the broadcasting rights, starting the fourteenth edition.

 The Indian Telly Awards were first presented on 6 July 2001.